Anna Kamenkova: Biography

-Parents Olga Kamenkova-Pavlova and Semyon Gurevich taught Russian language and literature at school.
-When Ana was 9 years old, her mother died, and a great role was played by her older sister Olga.
+Anna was the youngest of two children born to Olga Aleksandrovna Kamenkova-Pavlova and Semyon Abramovich Gurevich, who were teachers of the Russian language and literature.

-Her first role came at age 5 in 1959 in the film Girl Seeks Father, for this role, she was awarded a special prize for best performance of the children's role in the Mar del Plata International Film Festival in 1960.
+Her first role came at age 5 in 1959 in the film Girl Seeks Father.
+For this role, she was awarded a prize for best performance of the children's role in the Mar del Plata International Film Festival in 1960.

-After such a successful debut, she received new proposals for roles, but her parents decided that a film career would interrupt her studies.
-Despite this, she visited the studio of artistic expression in the Palace of Pioneers (under the direction of GA Hatsrevin).
+Following this, she received further offers, but her parents decided that a film career would interrupt her studies.
+Despite this, she continued her training at the Palace of Pioneers' studio of artistic expression, under the tutelage of Galina Aleksandrovna Khatsrevin.

+When Anna was 9, their mother died, and it was her elder sister Olga Kamenkova-Pavlova who supported her.

 In 1974 she graduated from the Mikhail Shchepkin Higher Theatre School (workshop of Mikhail Tsaryov).

 As a student, she made her debut at the Maly Theatre in the play The Makropulos Affair by Karel Chapek.

 From 1974 to 1992 she worked in the Moscow Theater on Malaya Bronnaya, where she played more than a dozen roles.

-Her return to the movie took place in 1975 in the lyrical cinematic tale Forest swing.
-Her subsequent work in the melodrama directed by Leonid Menaker Young Wife brought the actress a real success.
+Her return to film came in 1975 with Forest Swing.
+Her subsequent role in Leonid Menaker's melodrama Young Wife (1979) earned her the prize for Best Actress at the All-Union Film Festival in Ashgabat.

-Anna Kamenkova was one of the best local artists of dubbing and sound.
-She voiced actresses such as Sharon Stone, Barbra Streisand, Kate Winslet, Meg Ryan, Meryl Streep, Juliette Binoche, Julie Roberts, Irene Jacob, Kathleen Turner, etc.
+Anna Kamenkova is a leading voice actress, and has dubbed roles for Sharon Stone, Barbra Streisand, Kate Winslet, Meg Ryan, Meryl Streep, Juliette Binoche, Julie Roberts, Irene Jacob, Kathleen Turner, among others.

-After working for eighteen years in the Theater on Malaya Bronnaya, the actress went to the enterprise.
+After eighteen years at the Theater on Malaya Bronnaya, she left in 1992 to work with independent theatrical companies, including the Benefis Theater.

-In 1980 she married her colleague in the theater on Malaya Bronnaya director Anatoly Spivak.
+In 1980 she married her colleague, the director Anatoly Spivak.
 In 1987 they had a son Sergei.